 Quilombo Campinho da Independência, Rio de Janeiro – Along this ethnic-ecological trail of this quilombola community near Paraty, tourists are invited to spend time with the local families and participate in long-standing local traditions, such as drum-led dances and local banquets.

 Rede Tucum, Ceará – This network of 13 communities was formed in 2008.
 Set on the Ceará coast, guests stay in community or family-run accommodation and can explore the ecological trails, learn about local farming practices and participate in unique cultural events.

 Acolhida na Colônia, Santa Catarina – This association of 180 families invites visitors to experience authentic rural life and learn about organic farming, animal breeding, horseback riding and how to make delicious homemade breads and jams.

 (More information: acolhida.com.br)

 Do Barro à Arte no Vale do Jequitinhonha, Minas Gerais – Thanks to a local company that specialises in community tourism, volunteering projects and crafts, it’s possible to experience true cultural immersion and work with the ceramic masters of the region, as well as participate in special workshops led by a specialist curator.

 (More information: raizesds.com.br)

 Fundação Casa Grande, Ceará – This program seeks to benefit the education of children and teenagers in rural Cariri.
-Visitors can stay with local families and enjoy the cultural attractions of Chapada do Araripe, which include visits to farms, mills, archaeological sites and a museum dedicated to Luiz Gonzaga.
+Visitors can stay with local families and enjoy Chapada do Araripe’s cultural attractions, including visits to farms, mills, archaeological sites and a museum dedicated to Luiz Gonzaga.